MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 ::: moniker range=">=vs-2019"

+You can install extensions from [Visual Studio Marketplace](https://marketplace.visualstudio.com) or the Manage Extensions dialog box in Visual Studio.

+> [!NOTE]
+> Visual Studio Marketplace contains both VSIX and MSI extensions.
+The Manage Extensions dialog box can't enable or disable MSI-based extensions.

+To install extensions from within Visual Studio:

-From **Extensions** > **Manage Extensions**, find the extension you want to install.
+1. From **Extensions** > **Manage Extensions**, find the extension you want to install.
 (If you know the name or part of the name of the extension, you can search in the **Search** window.)

-Click **Download**.
+2. Select **Download**.

    The extension is scheduled for install.
-Your extension will be installed once all instances of Visual Studio are closed.
+Your extension will be installed after all instances of Visual Studio have been closed.

 If you try to install an extension that has dependencies, the installer verifies whether they're already installed.
 If they aren't installed, the **Manage Extensions** dialog box lists the dependencies that must be installed before you can install the extension.

 ::: moniker-end

+## Uninstall or disable an extension

 If you want to stop using an extension, you can either disable it or uninstall it.
 Disabling an extension keeps it installed but unloaded.
-You can disable only VSIX extensions; extensions that were installed using an MSI can only be uninstalled.
 Find the extension and click **Uninstall** or **Disable**.
 Restart Visual Studio to unload a disabled extension.

+> [!NOTE]
+> You can disable VSIX extensions but not extensions that were installed using an MSI.
+MSI-installed extensions can only be uninstalled.

 ## Per-user and administrative extensions

-Most extensions are per-user extensions and are installed in the *%LocalAppData%\Microsoft\VisualStudio\\<Visual Studio version\>\Extensions\\* folder.
+Most extensions are per-user and are installed in the *%LocalAppData%\Microsoft\VisualStudio\\<Visual Studio version\>\Extensions\\* folder.
 A few extensions are administrative extensions and are installed in the *\<Visual Studio installation folder>\Common7\IDE\Extensions\\* folder.

 To protect your system against extensions that may contain errors or malicious code, you can restrict per-user extensions to load only when Visual Studio is run with normal user permissions.
-This means that per-user extensions are disabled when Visual Studio is run with administrative user permissions.
-To do this, go to the extensions options page (**Tools** > **Options** > **Environment** > **Extensions**).
-Clear the **Load per user extensions when running as administrator** check box, then restart Visual Studio.
+This means that per-user extensions are disabled when Visual Studio is run with elevated permissions.

+To restrict when per-user extensions load:

+1. Open the extensions options page (**Tools** > **Options** > **Environment** > **Extensions**).

+2. Clear the **Load per user extensions when running as administrator** check box.

+3. Restart Visual Studio.

 ## Automatic extension updates

-Extensions are automatically updated when a new version is available on Visual Studio Marketplace.
+Extensions are updated automatically when a new version is available on Visual Studio Marketplace.
 The new version of the extension is detected and installed in the background.
 The next time you open Visual Studio, the new version of the extension will be running.

-If you wish to disable automatic updates, you can disable the feature for all extensions or only specific extensions.
+If you wish to disable automatic updates, you can disable the feature for all extensions or only for specific extensions.

 ::: moniker range="vs-2017"